Serapieum-of-alex/pyramids/docs/dataset.rst

 -----------

 - The `color_table` property in the `Dataset` object can assign a certain symbology to each band in the raster.
-- To assign a certain symbology you have to have to create a `Dataframe` containing the values and coresponding colors (hexadecimal number) for each band in the raster.
+- To assign a certain symbology you have to have to create a `Dataframe` containing the values and corresponding colors (hexadecimal number) for each band in the raster.
 - assigning a color_table to the raster file will help when opening the file in GIS software like QGIS or ArcGIS, the raster will be displayed with the colors you assigned to it.without the need to assign the colors manually.